dirvine/data_chain/docs/0029-data-blocks.md

 If a restart has been detected, any node recognised in the last link of the chain will be allowed entry again.

+# Further work

+The current implementation of `DataChains` is secure, but can be made extremely more efficient over time.
+Merkle tree's, checkpoints and more such as use an xored checkpoint that contains not only a signed checkpoint, but a checkpoint that can evaluate when all contained blocks are available by xoring back to all zero's.
+This RFC does not attempt to include any such efficient mechanism, instead this is left for further design improvements and RFC's.

 # Drawbacks